Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is deemed excellent, with residents generally located 183 meters from the nearest stop.
-Service frequency averages 151 trips daily across all routes, translating to roughly 37 weekly trips per individual stop.
+Service frequency averages 151 trips per day across all routes, equating to approximately 37 weekly trips per individual stop.

 Frequently Asked Questions - Transport